 Lumbar puncture, also called spinal tap, to take a sample of the fluid that surrounds the spinal cord from the child’s lower back

 How is leukemia treated?

 Chemotherapy (“chemo”) is the main treatment used for most types of leukemia.
 It destroys cancer cells with powerful cancer-fighting medicine.
 The kind of chemo medicine your child receives depends on the type of leukemia your child has.
 Your child may receive a combination of chemo medicines.
-They may be given by mouth, injection, or through a tube (IV) that’s usually put into a vein in the arm or chest.
+The medicines may be given by mouth, injection, or through a tube (IV) that’s usually put into a vein in the arm or chest.
 Some children might benefit from high-dose chemotherapy followed by a stem cell transplant.
-Your child’s healthcare provider can tell you more. .
+Your child’s healthcare provider can tell you more.

 What are the long-term concerns?

 Leukemia is usually curable with treatment.
 But chemotherapy may cause some problems, such as damage to certain organs.
 Your child’s health will need to be watched closely for life.
 This may include clinic visits, blood tests, and ultrasounds of the heart.
 Most children cured from leukemia can expect to live typical lives even though they may require some extra medical attention and may have some long-term medical issues.

 Unless advised otherwise by your child’s healthcare provider, call the provider right away if:

 Your child has a fever of 100.4°F (38°C) or higher.
 Get medical care right away.

 Your child is fussy or cries and can't be soothed.